 What Does AI Actually Do in Recruiting Today?

 AI adoption in recruiting has nearly doubled in two years.
-According to SHRM's 2025 Talent Trends report, 43% of organizations now use AI in HR tasks - up from 26% in 2024.
+According to SHRM’s 2025 Talent Trends report, 43% of organizations now use AI in HR tasks - up from 26% in 2024.
 Among HR professionals specifically focused on recruiting, that number jumps to 69%.
-The tools are here, and they're spreading fast.

 But what are recruiters actually using AI for?
 Not the high-stakes, relationship-heavy parts of the job.
-SHRM's data shows a clear pattern: 66% of organizations use AI to write job descriptions, 44% use it for resume screening, and 32% use it for automated candidate searches.
-These are the repetitive, time-consuming tasks that eat into a recruiter's day.
+SHRM’s data shows a clear pattern: 66% of organizations use AI to write job descriptions, 44% use it for resume screening, and 32% use it for automated candidate searches.

-Here's what's telling about that breakdown.
-The tasks AI handles are the ones recruiters have always complained about.
-Writing the same job description for the fifteenth time.
-Scanning 400 resumes for a single opening.
-Running Boolean searches across multiple platforms.
 Nobody got into recruiting because they love that work.
-They got into recruiting because they're good with people.
-AI is taking over the paperwork, not the handshake.
+They got into recruiting because they’re good with people.
+Recruiting automation tools are taking over the paperwork, not the handshake.

-Yet only 17% of HR professionals describe their organization's AI implementation as "highly successful" (SHRM, 2025).
-Most companies are still in early stages - experimenting with one or two tools, not running end-to-end AI recruiting workflows.
+Yet only 17% of HR professionals describe their organization’s AI implementation as “highly successful” (SHRM, 2025).
+Most companies are still in early stages - experimenting with one or two tools, not running end-to-end AI-powered recruiting workflows.
 That gap between adoption and proficiency is where the opportunity lives for recruiters willing to learn.

 What AI Can’t Do: The Human Side of Hiring